adeschamps/programming-robots-with-elm/talk/script.md

 I'm Anthony Deschamps.
 I like robots.
 Here are my credentials:

-> Slide: photo from RoboFest when I was 11
+> Slide: photo from RoboFest when I was 12

 ## LEGO Robotics

 When I was 9 years old I got a LEGO robotics kit for my birthday.
-It wouldn't be an understatemet to say that this was one of the most influential moments on my life.
+It wouldn't be an understatement to say that this was one of the most influential moments on my life.

 <!-- Quick overview of the EV3, sensors, motors, and ev3dev -->